dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 source files that are not part of the active project.

-A project can become the active project automatically as well as by being set explicitly in the main window’s drop-down list.
-The main window’s **Options > Environment Options…** dialog has two options on the General page controlling when projects become active automatically:
+A project can become the active project automatically as well as by being set explicitly in the main window's drop-down list.
+The main window's **Options > Environment Options…** dialog has two options on the General page controlling when projects become active automatically:
 "Project becomes active when opened" and "Project becomes active when application started".